rails/rails/guides/source/upgrading_ruby_on_rails.md

 ### Web Console

-First, add `gem 'web-console', '~> 2.0'` to the `:development` group in your `Gemfile` and run `bundle install` (it won't have been included when you upgraded Rails).
+First, add `gem "web-console", "~> 2.0"` to the `:development` group in your `Gemfile` and run `bundle install` (it won't have been included when you upgraded Rails).
 Once it's been installed, you can simply drop a reference to the console helper (i.e., `<%= console %>`) into any view you want to enable it for.
 A console will also be provided on any error page you view in your development environment.

 ### Responders

 `respond_with` and the class-level `respond_to` methods have been extracted to the `responders` gem.
-To use them, simply add `gem 'responders', '~> 2.0'` to your `Gemfile`.
+To use them, simply add `gem "responders", "~> 2.0"` to your `Gemfile`.
 Calls to `respond_with` and `respond_to` (again, at the class level) will no longer work without having included the `responders` gem in your dependencies:

 ```ruby
 # app/controllers/users_controller.rb